architraigupta1/designpatterns/DesignPrinciples.md

 change of some other object.
 - The publisher(subject) does not need to know anything about the subscriber(observer)
 - The subscribers may receive update about the state that they might not be interested in.

+### 3. Factory Pattern

+#### Definition
+The Factory pattern allows you to create objects without specifying the exact class of the object to create.

+#### Guidelines & Notes for pattern usage
+- When the objects to create are of classes that share a common parent class.
+- When you have to create object dynamically at runtime based on the flow invoked.
+- Helps to hide the logic of object creation.
+Each class is responsible for creating its own object
+- Helps to centralize the logic of object creation.
+All the if-else/switch lives together